Recently in Real Estate Category

 (Note: At this update, there are no generally available 100% financing programs.
 Every such 100% financing program that's currently available has significant restrictions, based upon factors like whether you're a veteran, where you want to live, whether you're a first time buyer, whether there is money in the budget, etcetera.
 I'm confident that 100% financing programs for the general public will come back, but they're not here right now)

 This isn't to say you should just trust a broker.
 Indeed, my point is that you shouldn't trust anyone.
 Shop around, compare what's available, ask them what for written guarantees (insofar as they are available in a different and changed lending environment), verify everything, and don't give them your dollars to hold hostage until they've actually delivered.
 That's why I put out the yardsticks for measuring performance I do, that's why I give you the strategies for finding the people who will do a better job, and for forcing them to actually do a better job.
+I give you the tools to judge by the only reliable yardstick there is - their behavior.
 You can't know if something is a good bargain except by comparison with something else like it, or several somethings.
 Given the amount of legal wiggle room there is, unless you pin a loan officer or real estate agent down with specific guarantees and conditions in writing, what they actually deliver is completely dependent upon their good will.
 If they have good will, you don't need to work nearly so hard, although comparison shopping would still be a really good idea.
 But if a decent proportion of agents and loan officers had goodwill, there would be a lot fewer problems with the industry.

 Caveat Emptor